Nutrients in the St. Lawrence River

 Observed spatial patterns in the data (Figure A.1; Table A.3):

-- total nitrogen concentrations increase from Carillon to Lavaltrie and then decrease to Bécancour and Quebec City
+- Total nitrogen concentrations increase from Wolfe Island to Lavaltrie and then decrease at the Québec station

 Figure A.1.
-Total nitrogen data for 4 water quality monitoring stations on the St. Lawrence River (stations are presented in order from Carillon in the west to Quebec City in the east)
+Total nitrogen data for 4 water quality monitoring stations on the St. Lawrence River, 2010 to 2023

 Step 5.
 Literature review